ErpNetDocs/tech/advanced/document-amounts/rows-weighting.md

 > [!NOTE]
 >
-> If there are no weights for an additional amount in the panel, it's considered that all weights are equal to **100%**.
+> If there are no weights for an additional amount in the panel, all weights are equal to **100%**.

 Below, brief descriptions and examples for the different input methods are given.
 For more information on the role of weights/coefficients in the calculation and distribution processes, see **[Amounts calculation](https://docs.erp.net/tech/advanced/document-amounts/amounts-calculation/index.html)** and **[Amounts distribution](https://docs.erp.net/tech/advanced/document-amounts/amounts-distribution/index.html)**.